- SAVP Director

 - Information and Resource Referrals

-Sexual Assault Response Team (SART) Advocates are trained Vassar faculty, administrators, and staff who are available 24/7 to provide survivor-centered advocacy and support for survivors of sexual assault, relationship abuse, and stalking.
+SAVP Advocates (formerly SART) are trained Vassar faculty, administrators, and staff who are available 24/7 to provide survivor-centered advocacy and support for survivors of sexual assault, relationship abuse, and stalking.
 They will discuss your options with you, even if you are not ready to take any action.
 They will go over your rights, give you support, and make sure that you have as much control of the process as possible.
 They can also accompany you, if you wish, to access resources on or off campus.
-SART Advocates will let you make decisions based on what is safe and comfortable for you.
+SAVP Advocates will let you make decisions based on what is safe and comfortable for you.

 Phone (business hours): (845) 437-5700 during business hours